arends2005/news/README.md

 4. Access the application at `http://localhost:3000`.

 ## Usage
-- To add a new article, enter the URL and notes in the provided form and submit.
+- To add a new article, enter the URL and notes in the provided form and submit
-- The list of articles will display the URLs along with their associated notes and the date they were added.
+- The list of articles will display the URLs along with their associated notes and the date they were added
-- You can update notes or delete articles directly from the list.
+- You can update notes or delete articles directly from the list
+- Use categories to organize your articles
+- The Discord bot can be used to share articles directly from Discord

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.